pierrerousseau/pierrerousseau.github.com/_posts/links/videos/2014-04-12-programming-style-and-your-brain.md

 ##### Abstract (video about)

 In this keynote talk from YUIConf 2011, Yahoo!
-JavaScript architect Douglas Crockford drops some science to explain why code style is important in programming -- particularly in JavaScript -- and how tools like JSLint can help.
+JavaScript architect Douglas Crockford drops some science to explain why code style is important in programming -- particularly in JavaScript -- and how tools like JSLint can help [...][Programming Style & Your Brain]

 ##### Personnal opinion